Asset Drawdown Strategy in Retirement

 So, what have we learned?

-An optimal Withdrawal Strategy is about taking your assets and turning them into income while mitigating known risks.
+An optimal Withdrawal Strategy involves turning assets into income while mitigating known risks.
 You get income from your portfolio and control risk with your product allocation.

 Use your various products and other assets in a cohesive retirement withdrawal strategy to secure retirement.